 When you use our online services, we may collect the following:

-- Information you provide to us if you contact us, for example to report a problem with our online services or raise a query or comment; and
+- information you provide to us if you contact us, for example to report a problem with our online services or raise a query or comment; and

-- Details of visits made to our online services including, but not limited to, the volume of traffic received, logs (including, where available, the IP address and location of the device connecting to the online services and other technical information and identifiers about the device and the nature of the visit) and the resources accessed.
+- details of visits made to our online services such as the volume of traffic received, logs (including, the internet protocol (IP) address and location of the device connecting to the online services and other identifiers about the device and the nature of the visit) and the resources accessed.

 Careers and Recruitment